Bumin Qaghan: Early life and reign

 According to the History of the Northern Dynasties and the Zizhi Tongjian, in 545 Tumen's tribe started to rise and frequently invaded the western frontier of Wei.
 The chancellor of Western Wei, Yuwen Tai, sent An Nuopanto (安諾盤陀, Nanai-Banda, a Sogdian from Bukhara) as an emissary to the Göktürk chieftain Tumen, in an attempt to establish a commercial relationship.
 In 546, Tumen paid tribute to the Western Wei state.
 Tumen later put down a revolt of the Tiele tribes, accepting the surrender of over 50,000 households against the Rouran Khaganate, their overlords.

 Following this, Tumen felt entitled to request of the Rouran a princess to be his wife.
 The Rouran khagan, Yujiulü Anagui, sent a message refusing this request and adding: "You are my blacksmith slave.
 How dare you utter these words?"
 Bumin got angry, killed Anagui's emissary, and severed relations with the Rouran Khaganate.
 Anagui's "blacksmith" (鍛奴) insult was recorded in Chinese chronicles.
-Some sources state that members of the Turks (referred as "Tujue" in Chinese sources) did serve as blacksmiths for the Rouran elite, and that "blacksmith slavery" may refer to a kind of vassalage that prevailed in Rouran society.
+Some sources state that members of the Turks did serve as blacksmiths for the Rouran elite, and that "blacksmith slavery" may refer to a kind of vassalage that prevailed in Rouran society.
 Nevertheless, after this incident Bumin emerged as the leader of the revolt against the Rouran.